-The South Carolina Code of laws 16-23-420(a), addressing the carrying of a weapon on campus, states: “It is unlawful for a person to possess a firearm of any kind on any premises or property owned, operated, or controlled by a private or public school, without the express permission of the authorities in charge of the premises or property.”
+Weapons are not allowed on campus as detailed in the South Caroline Code of Laws section 16-23-420(a) which reads: “It is unlawful for a person to possess a firearm of any kind on any premises or property owned, operated, or controlled by a private or public school, college, university, technical college…without the express permission of the authorities in charge of the premises or property.”

 First Aid, Health Services, and Student Insurance

 As a nonresidential campus, the College expects students to secure medical services through a private physician or medical facility.
 First aid supplies for minor injuries are available at the office of Campus Safety on Pendleton, Anderson, and Easley Campuses.
 No internal medications (e.g., aspirin) will be administered to students by College employees.
 In case of a more serious injury, students should call 911, then contact Campus Safety 864-646-1800 on the Pendleton Campus, 864-260-6178 on the Anderson Campus, or 864-220-8989 on the Easley Campus), and then contact the Dean of Student Development Office for appropriate processing.
 All emergency patients are to be transported to an area hospital by local emergency services.

 Note: Students attending classes at the Hamilton Career Center should contact Campus Safety at the Pendleton Campus to report an incident at 864-646-1800.
 Students attending classes at the ITC Facility in Sandy Springs should contact Campus Safety there at 864-646-1799.